lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

      skyCorr:
        requestMemory: 8192

+Specifying memory requirements for jobs when using clustering works in a similar manner, see :ref:`user-defined-clustering` for more details and examples.

 .. _automatic-memory-scaling:

 Automatic memory scaling
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Beyond the simple specification of the amount of memory a job needs selected BPS plugin (`ctrl_bps_htcondor`_ and `ctrl_bps_panda`_) support automatic memory scaling for jobs that are failing due to the out of memory (OOM) error.
+Beyond the simple specification of the amount of memory a job needs, selected BPS plugins (`ctrl_bps_htcondor`_ and `ctrl_bps_panda`_) support automatic memory scaling (i.e. automatic retries with increased memory) for jobs that are failing due to the out of memory (OOM) error.

 The parameter controlling this scaling mechanism is ``memoryMultiplier``.
 If set to a number greater than 1.0, BPS will instruct the WMS to increase the amount of memory a job has at its disposal by the factor specified by this parameter each time the job fails due to the OOM error.

-Similarly to ``requestMemory`` it can be specified either globally and/or for specific jobs only.
-It is also a subject to the same precedence rule as ``requestMemory`` is (i.e. task specific value takes precedence over the global one).
+Similar to ``requestMemory`` it can be specified either globally and/or for specific jobs only.
+It is also subject to the same precedence rule as ``requestMemory`` is (i.e. task specific value takes precedence over the global one).
 For example, having the lines below in your BPS config